urklc/Ugur/README.md

   * Separator extension for `UIView`
   * `UIViewController` helpers to get visible controller
   * Badge addition for `UIBarButton`
+  * Easy to use async image assignment from URL with caching.

 #### Reusable Views
   * `CheckBoxView`